ProvataHealth/policies/source/sections/breach_policy.md

 Dear [Name of Customer]:

-I am writing to you from Provata Health, Inc. with important information about a recent breach that affects your account with us.
+I am writing to you from Provata Health with important information about a recent breach that affects your account with us.
 We became aware of this breach on [Insert Date] which occurred on or about [Insert Date].
 The breach occurred as follows:

 Describe event and include the following information:
 A. A brief description of what happened, including the date of the breach and the date of the discovery of the breach, if known.